Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: System Models and Preliminaries

 \subsection{Network Model}

 The HAGCCS under consideration is illustrated in Fig.~\ref{fig:model}, and it comprises the following elements:

 \begin{itemize}

 \item A set of sensor nodes $\mathcal{S}=\{1,2,\dots,N_{\mathcal{S}}\}$.
 These sensor nodes are stationary and randomly distributed throughout the network, primarily tasked with data collection.
-Note that each sensor node can transmit data to a remote base station or receive commands from it~\cite{Liu2022a}.
-Moreover, each sensor node is equipped with an energy harvesting unit and an energy storage unit, which means that it can receive and store wireless energy transferred by mobile chargers~\cite{Ning2025}.

-\item A pair of heterogeneous mobile chargers.
+Note that each sensor node can transmit data to a remote base station (BS) or receive commands from it~\cite{Liu2022a}.
+Moreover, each sensor node is equipped with an energy harvesting unit and an energy storage unit, which means that it can receive and store wireless energy transferred by mobile chargers~\cite{Ning2025}. \item A pair of heterogeneous mobile chargers.
 Specifically, the heterogeneous mobile chargers consist of an AAV and an SV.
-Note that both the AAV and SV are capable of processing data from sensor nodes, remote base stations, and other mobile chargers~\cite{Chen2022}.
-Moreover, the AAV and SV can travel freely within the network area to provide charging service for the sensor nodes within a specified radius~\cite{Xie2012}, and their batteries power both of them.

-\item A remote base (BS) station that acts as a data fusion center.
+Note that both the AAV and SV are capable of processing data from sensor nodes, BSs, and other mobile chargers~\cite{Chen2022}.
+Moreover, the AAV and SV can travel freely within the network area to provide charging service for the sensor nodes within a specified radius~\cite{Xie2012}, and their batteries power both of them. \item A remote BS that acts as a data fusion center.
 This BS is located at the edge of the region for data collection, and without loss of generality, we consider that the BS has no energy constraint since it has a sufficient energy supply~\cite{Yi2019}.

 \end{itemize}

 In HAGCCS, the energy consumption of sensor nodes typically follows certain protocols and cycles to ensure efficient network operation and prolong network lifetime.
 In this case, we consider a discrete-time system evolving over the timeline $\mathcal{T} = \{t|1,2,..., T \}$.
 Specifically, each time slot $t$ consists of two main phases that are the sensing phase and charging phase, as illustrated in Fig.~\ref{fig:timeline}.
 In the sensing phase, sensor nodes perform data collection, data processing, and data transmission.
 In the charging phase, the AAV and SV provide wireless energy transfer to the sensor nodes.